-A few years back, the Surprise Menu at the Petit Lyon restaurant in Wellington, New Zealand was a turning point in New Zealand cuisine, and a revelation to me personally.
+My cooking, and my choice of restaurants, is influenced by a desire to explore culinary experiences that are a little unusual.
+This inspiration goes back a number of years to the Surprise Menu at the Petit Lyon restaurant in Wellington, New Zealand.
 Kent Baddeley and Ian Garner created such an intense culinary experience, not just the exquisite food, but the whole experience – the environment, the service, and the matching wines.
+I was inspired.

-While my creative focus was drawn in other directions for a while, the seed was planted, and that culinary foundation inspired a developing passion for food and wine.
-Living in South East Asia for the last few years not only added an additional dimension to the dishes I prepare, but also inspired me to share this passion.
+Cooking courses at Pierre’s, another Wellington institution at the time, helped develop a few foundation skills.
+Living in South East Asia for the last couple of decades not only added new dimensions to the dishes I prepare, but also inspired me to share this passion.

-Great food though is much more than what you or I like to eat.
-At least as important are the opportunities for discourse and camaraderie enabled by sharing our food creations.
-An appropriately selected glass of wine adds another dimension I am particularly fond of!
+At least as important as the preparation of our food creations are the opportunities for discourse and camaraderie enabled by sharing them.
+An appropriately selected glass of wine or saké adds another dimension I am particularly fond of!